TuchSoft/phpmoodle/README.md

 Contributions, issues and feature requests are welcome!

-Feel free to check [issues page](github.com/tuchsoft/commonmark-ext-heading-shifter/issues).
+Feel free to check the [issues page](https://github.com/tuchsoft/phpmoodle/issues).